openjournals/blog.joss.theoj.org/_posts/2018-12-21-call-for-editors.md

 - announcements
 ---

-JOSS is expanding its editorial board in a few key areas and we're opening this opportunity to the open source research software community at large.
+JOSS is expanding its editorial board and we're opening this opportunity to the open source research software community at large.
 If you think you might be interested, take a look at our [editorial guide](https://joss.readthedocs.io/en/latest/editing.html) which describes the editorial workflow at JOSS and also some of the reviews for [recently accepted papers](https://github.com/openjournals/joss-reviews/issues?utf8=%E2%9C%93&q=is%3Aclosed+label%3Aaccepted+).
 Between these two, you should be able to get a good overview of what editing for JOSS looks like.

 Further background about JOSS can be found in our [PeerJ paper](https://peerj.com/articles/cs-147/) which summarizes our first year and [my original blog post](http://arfon.org/announcing-the-journal-of-open-source-software/index.html) announcing the journal describes the core motivations for starting the journal.

-Over the past ~30 months, our [editorial team](http://joss.theoj.org/about#editorial_board) has handled over 500 submissions to JOSS (448 accepted at the time of writing, 84 under review).
+Over the past ~30 months, our [existing editorial team](http://joss.theoj.org/about#editorial_board) has handled over 500 submissions to JOSS (448 accepted at the time of writing, 84 under review).

-### How to apply
+## How to apply

 We especially welcome applications from prospective editors who will contribute to the diversity of our board.